Overview of Investment Banking in New York City

 Thus, most of the people work for 3-4 years and look for the exit opportunity.
 An investment banker has the following exit opportunities:

 - Private Equity – Private equity would require research and analysis of unlisted Companies, start-ups where one can invest privately and earn good returns for the investors.

 - Hedge Funds – Hedge funds can be an opportunity for those who have worked on the trading desk and know in and out of trading strategies.
 However, the roles at hedge funds are more stressful as a huge loss would take your job right away.

-- Equity Research – Equity research is for people who like data, reporting, financial modeling and would like to research about stocks and advise on buy/sell decision.
+- Equity Research – Equity research is for people who like data, reporting, financial modeling and would like to research stocks and advise on buy/sell decisions.
 Such a job is lucrative as it has similar compensation but less working hour and less stress.

 While investment banks are lucrative but they come with stressful, long working hours and risk-taking corporate cultures.
 It is not for everyone to be on their toes every time and make deals in tight deadlines.
 People should weigh the pros and cons before making a career in investment banking.

 This has been a guide to Investment Banking in New York, their services offered, recruitment process, their culture, top Investment banks in New York City, salaries and exit opportunities.
 You may also have a look at the following article for learning more about Investment Banking –

 - Overview of Investment Banking in Los Angeles

 - Overview of Investment Banking in San Francisco